 If the ‘close connection’ test has not changed since Lister, why have the recent cases been the subject of appellate court scrutiny?
 The answer is that, in addition to that test, claimants now seek to bring claims against non-employees.
 In Lister, employment was not an issue – the warden was contractually employed by the institution.
 Nor was it an issue in Mohamud, where the forecourt attendant was contractually employed by William Morrison Supermarkets plc.
 But, what is the position where there is no conventional relationship of contractual employment?

-The Catholic Brotherhood are members of an international unincorporated association with a mission to teach unpaid.
+The Institute of the Brothers of the Christian Schools are members of an unincorporated association with a mission to teach unpaid.
 The issue of whether there was a relationship akin to employment for their voluntary teachers and therefore whether the association should pay compensation to children who were abused, was considered by the Supreme Court in 2013 in The Catholic Child Welfare Society and Others v Various Claimants, commonly known as the ‘Christian Brothers’ case.

 Delivering the leading judgment, Lord Phillips noted that such a relationship should only be found when it was fair, just and reasonable, and the five criteria to evaluate that were as follows:

 - The employer is more likely to have the means to compensate the victim than the employee and can be expected to have insured against that liability;